Popmotion/popmotion/docs/learn/basics/action-reaction.md

 The `tween` function returns what's known in Popmotion as an **action**.

-Popmotion is a reactive library, and **actions** are functions that create streams of values.
+Popmotion is a reactive library, and actions are functions that **create** streams of values.
+These actions output to **reactions**.

-These streams can be acted upon by **reactions**.

-**Every animation and input in Popmotion is an action**.
-In this quick tutorial, we'll gain a better understanding of actions by writing our own.
+**In Popmotion, every animation and input is an action**.
+In this quick tutorial, we'll gain a better understanding of actions and reactions by writing our own.

 ## Import